Yahzarah: 1999–2004: Hear Me and Blackstar

-2005–2011: The Prelude and Purple St. James
+2005–2011: The Prelude and The Ballad of Purple St. James

-In 2005, YahZarah was featured on Foreign Exchange's Connected album.
+In 2005, Yahzarah was featured on Foreign Exchange's Connected album.
 The song "Sincere" which featured long-time friend Phonte was chosen as the single for the album.
-In 2008, Yahzarah released an extended play, entitled "The Prelude".
+In 2008, Yahzarah released an extended play, entitled "The Prelude", on the +FE Music recording label.
 She toured with Chaka Khan, Musiq Soulchild, The Roots, and R. Kelly to promote her EP.
-Yahzarah later appeared the Little Brother album The Minstrel Show.
-Later that year, YahZarah was the featured artist opener on the Anthony Hamilton "Playing it Cool Tour" which was featured at the House of Blues.
+Yahzarah later appeared on the Little Brother album The Minstrel Show.
+Later that year, Yahzarah was the featured artist opener on the Anthony Hamilton "Playing it Cool Tour" which was featured at the House of Blues.
 She is also featured the album Leave It All Behind by The Foreign Exchange.

-In 2009, YahZarah was elected to the "Board of Governors" for the Washington D.C.
+In 2009, Yahzarah was elected to the "Board of Governors" for the Washington D.C.
 Chapter of the National Academy of Recording Arts and Sciences (NARAS) and still currently holds that post.
 Later that year, Yahzarah performed at the invitation of the Republic of Italy for the inauguration of Barack Obama.
-In the same year, YahZarah began recording sessions for her third album previously title, Introducing Purple St. James, later re-titled The Ballad of Purple St. James.
-In mid-2009, Yahzarah announced the album title "Introducing Purple St. James" along with the expected release date in the fall of 2009, which was later pushed back to May 2010.
-She continued to promote her upcoming album by touring.
 In July 2009, she toured with Conya Doss, Sy Smith, and Maya Azucena where she hosted the Soulsista Tour where she also tributed to Michael Jackson.
 In late 2009, Yahzarah reunited with long-time friend "Natalie "The Floacist" Stewart" to perform "Butterflies" in tribute to Michael Jackson.

 In January 2010, Yahzarah released her buzz single "The Tickler".
 In March 2010, Yahzarah released the lead single "Why Dontcha Call Me No More".
-In May 2010, she released her third album, The Ballad of Purple St. James.
+In May 2010, she released The Ballad of Purple St. James.
 A music video for her single "Why Dontcha Call Me No More" was released May 19, 2010.
+Andy Kellman of Allmusic said of the album: "YahZarah had worked on and off with the duo for several years, but never in a concentrated burst like this.
+The album allows the singer and songwriter to flash her vocal and thematic flexibility in ways her previous albums did not."
+The album charted at #75 on Billboard's Top R&B/Hip-Hop chart.

 In mid-2010, Yahzarah began the "Love vs Lust Tour" along with The Foreign Exchange.
 In September 2010, Yahzarah released the second single "Cry Over You" along a music video.
 On September 18, 2010, Yahzarah announced that she will be touring with The Roots and Q-Tip on the 2010 Hennesy Artistry Tour.
 Yahzarah also made a cameo on the tune "I Remember" by Wes Felton on his album Land of Sheep, Ran by Pigs, Ruled by Wolves.

 In July 2011, Yahzarah released the video for her single "Love Come Save the Day".
 In December 2011, Yahazarh re-appeared on FoxDC News to perform the single.
 On December 18, 2011, she released a Christmas single, "What Do The Lonely Do At Christmas".